Robinlovelace/open-gat/README.md

-geographic analysis represent another reason why geographic factors may be excluded from transport plans (although evidence of the tools that transport planners use and can use is scarce, suggesting areas of future research, as discussed in Section @ref(conclusion)).
-There *is* evidence that these ‘barriers to entry’ for geographic analysis — at high resolution based on high quality data and high performance software — are being removed, as outlined in Section @ref(open-source-tools).
-In this context, the aim of this paper is to explore emerging open source tools for geographic analysis in transport planning, with reference to the literature.
+geographic analysis represent another reason why geographic factors may be excluded from transport plans (although evidence of the tools that transport planners use and can use is scarce, suggesting areas of future research, as discussed in Section <a href="#conclusion">6</a>).
+There *is* evidence that these ‘barriers to entry’ for geographic analysis — at high resolution based on high quality data and high performance software — are being removed, as outlined in Section
+<a href="#open-source-tools">4</a>.
+In this context, the aim of this
+paper is to explore emerging open source tools for geographic analysis in transport planning, with reference to the literature.
 <!-- , with a focus on geographic data analysis, routing and route network analysis.
 todo: include this at the end -->